dabbodev/Moxley/readme.md

 node1.name._pull(node2)
 ```

-Along with the new Collections interface there are 3 new persistent options for Collections: indexBy, keySort, and itemSort.
+Collections now have 4 persistent options: indexBy, keySort, itemSort, and accept.
 Without supplying these options, the collection will operate as a normal collection under default conditions but using these allows us to configure automatic sorting within the collection.

 The indexBy option accepts a string containing the a key from the objects in the collection to use as the main index of the collection.
 All objects in the collection will then be available through the collection's key interface